We work with more than 300 partners to bring you better travel deals

 3 - 95 mm

-When is the best time to book flights to Sale?
+When is the best time to book a flight to Sale?

 Which day is cheapest to fly to Sale?

-At the moment, flights at midday are likely to offer the best value for money for your Sale trip.
-A flight in the morning will more often than not be of higher cost.
+At the moment, flights in the afternoon are likely to offer the best value for money for your Sale trip.
+A flight at midday will more often than not be of higher cost.

 How long is the flight to Salé, Morocco?